Habbeunik/react-flow-workflow/readme.md

 		vertical: 120, // More space between rows
 	},

+	// Required for auto-center functionality
+	useReactFlowInstance: true, // Must be true for auto-center to work

 	// Auto-view configuration
 	autoCenter: true, // Automatically center the workflow on the last added node
 	animate: true, // Smooth transitions for centering (enabled by default)